This post may contain affiliate links. Read our disclosure policy here.

 Instructions

-- In a large bowl, whisk together the flour, baking soda, baking powder, salt, and sugar.
+- In a large bowl, combine the flour, baking soda, baking powder, salt, and sugar.

-- In a separate large bowl, whisk the eggs and melted butter.
-Then, add the buttermilk and whisk to combine.
+- In a separate bowl, whisk the eggs.
+Then add the melted butter, vanilla, and buttermilk.

-- Add the wet ingredients to the dry and stir until just combined.
-Allow the batter to rest for 5 minutes.
+- Add the wet ingredients into the dry ingredients bowl, and stir to combine.
+Let the batter sit for 5 minutes.
+Meanwhile, preheat the waffle iron.

 Thanks for sharing the classic recipe for buttermilk waffles.
 I made them a few times and it’s really good.
 Can’t wait to make these waffles again!!